wilmoore/redis-file-monitor/readme.md

 redis-file-monitor
 ```

-Whenever a new `.redis` file appears in the directory, the tool will automatically execute:
+Whenever a new `.redis` file appears, the tool will automatically execute:

 ```sh
 cat filename.redis | redis-cli